mayer79/effectplots/README.md

 ### Inspect model

 Let's crunch all statistics on the test data.
-Sorting is done by weighted variance of partial dependence, a main-effect importance measure closely related to [4].
+Sorting is done by weighted variance of partial dependence, a main-effect importance measure related to [4].

-The average predictions closely follow the average observed, i.e., the model does a good job.
-Comparing partial dependence/ALE with average predicted gives insights on whether an effect comes from the feature on the x axis or from other, correlated, features.
+The average predictions closely follow the average observed, i.e., the model seems to do a good job.
+Comparing partial dependence/ALE with average predicted gives insights on whether an effect mainly comes from the feature on the x axis or from other, correlated, features.

 ```r
 # 0.1s + 0.15s prediction time